-If you’re a thousand places down in the rankings for a keyword, it’s probably not going to be worth your time upping your ranking if you’re ranked 11th (the first result on the second page) for another keyword.
+If you’re a thousand places down in the rankings for a keyword, it’s probably not going to be worth your time upping your ranking.
 Prioritize maximizing the impact of what’s already working for you.

 You need to prioritize the keywords where a small change can deliver a big impact.
-If you’re ranked 11th as I suggested before, a small increase in rank can take you from page 2 to page 1 – an exponential increase in traffic to your site.
+If you’re ranked 11th, a small increase in rank can take you from page 2 to page 1 – an exponential increase in traffic to your site.
 Push it and see where you get to.